amirbar/visual_prompting/README.md

     --base_dir <pascal_5i_basedir> \
     --output_dir <outputs_dir> \
     --ckpt <model_ckp_path> \
-    --split <split> \
     --dataset_type pascal_det
 ```
 The script will save a log.txt file with the results as well as results visualization.

 ### Evaluate on Colorization:
 ```